-This is the recipes that I was trying to perfect when I accidentally created my Perfect Paleo Pancake recipe.
-Creating a paleo crepe has been a goal of mine for a few months and I am so happy to finally be able to share a truly delicious paleo crepe recipe with you!
-This is yet another green plantain-based recipe (see my Plantain Cracker recipe for tips on storing plantains).
+This is the recipe that accidentally led to my Perfect Paleo Pancake recipe.
+Creating a paleo crepe was a long time goal, and I am so happy to finally be able to share a truly delicious paleo crepe recipe with you!
+This is yet another green plantain-based recipe (see my Plantain Cracker recipe and the video below for tips on cooking with and storing plantains).

 Crepes were always a special treat growing up.
 We didn’t own a crepe maker so my mom made them the old fashioned way in our old cast iron frying pan.
-I always liked them plain with just a dusting of icing sugar on top.
+I always liked them plain with just a dusting of powdered sugar on top.
 My brothers usually ate them with jam in the middle.
 As an adult, I rediscovered crepes while gallivanting through Paris with my then fiancé (now husband).
-Crepes are a standard street food in France and that’s when I discovered the sheer joy of a nutella-filled crepe (nutella is a chocolate hazelnut spread and one of my greatest weaknesses before discovering paleo).
-Two great loves thus combined into one delicious diabetes-inducing addiction.
+Crepes are a standard street food in France and that’s when I discovered the sheer joy of a Nutella-filled crepe (Nutella is a chocolate hazelnut spread and one of my greatest weaknesses before discovering paleo).
+Two great loves thus came together into one delicious diabetes-inducing addiction.
 So, creating a paleo version of this favorite treat makes me very, very happy.

 These crepes are nut-free (and coconut-free if you substitute another oil for the coconut oil), although clearly the paleo nutella isn’t.
 Other delicious fillings or sides for crepes are fresh fruit, fruit spreads (like jam or coulis), coconut cream (the top fatty half of a can of full-fat coconut milk), coconut cream mixed with lemon juice, and nut butters.
 You can also try a savory filling with these crepes or even use these crepes in place of tortillas for enchiladas.
 You could even roll some deli meat and paleo mayo or mustard into these crepes for a fun lunchbox food!